 The original actions within the plan have been collected, chronologically sequenced, separated between City and Community, and presented here as a 5-page Appendix.
 The intent of this is to provide a sharper action orientation for the plan.
 Ideally all actions will be introduced with a suitable ‘commitment-to-action’ verb beyond ‘review’, ‘consider’ and the like.

-All actions should be time-bounded and tabulated as a schedule for project management, and subject to frequent review.
+All actions in the new response plan should be time-bounded and tabulated as a schedule for project management, and subject to frequent review.